mvolkmann/blog/src/drizzle.md

 - Create a database by entering `createdb {db-name}`.
   For this example, the database name is "drizzle-demo".

+For SQLite, see <a href="/blog/topics/#/blog/sqlite" target="_blank">SQLite</a>
+for information on installing it and creating a database.

 ### Create Project

 - Install Node or Bun.